How To Make Your Hardwood Floor Look New Without Sanding

 Your hardwood floors don’t have the same luster that they used to… and while they don’t need to be completely sanded down yet, they’ve certainly lost some shine.

-With a day of work and a small budget, you can take the DIY route and bring those floors back to life without sanding them down at all.
+The good news is that with a day of hard work and a small budget, you can take the DIY route and bring those floors back to life without sanding them down at all.

 Below are three great ways to upkeep your beautiful hardwood floors in between a professional sanding and refinishing job.
 However, these methods can be labor-intensive, and most people will choose to trust local hardwood floor professionals with this kind of work to ensure that it is done correctly.
 If you are of the DIY set, this is what you need to know to reinvigorate your floors on your own.